 (b) A lawyer shall not pay, give, or offer to pay or give anything of value to a person not licensed

-to practice law for soliciting prospective clients for, or referring clients or prospective clients to,
+to practice law for soliciting prospective clients for, or referring clients or prospective clients to,any lawyer or firm, except that a lawyer may pay reasonable fees for advertising and public

 relations services rendered in accordance with this Rule and may pay the usual charges of a